Pioneer-Centre-for-AI/p1-compute-documentation/docs/support.md

 # Support

 In general the P1 does not have official support staff.
 Instead we rely on the community to help each other.
-However, for questions regarding the cluster, we have the following two contact e-mails:
+However, for questions regarding the clusters, we have the following contact points:

+## Technical Support

-* For technical issues, like broken or missing packages, contact <support@hpc.dtu.dk>
+- **P1 DTU HPC:** For technical issues, like broken or missing packages, contact <support@hpc.dtu.dk>
+- **P1 NGC HPC:** For technical issues, contact the NGC support, contact <support@ngc.dk>
+- **P1 Gefion HPC:** For technical issues, contact the [Compute Coordinator](mailto:bstja@dtu.dk)

+## Policy and Access Support

-* For policy issues, like priority access, queuing system etc. contact <compute-governance-p1@aicentre.dk>
+- For policy issues, like priority access, queuing system etc. contact <compute-governance-p1@aicentre.dk>

-If your submission to join the cluster has been pending for more than a week, you can contact the member of the P1 HPC committee of your institution.
-General announcments regarding the cluster will be made in the `#compute` channel on the official P1-slack.
-Simiarly if you have general questions regarding compute, including using the P1-cluster, feel free to post those questions in the `#ask-compute` channel.
+If your submission to join any of the clusters has been pending for more than a week, you can contact the member of the P1 HPC committee of your institution.
+General announcements regarding the clusters will be made in the `#compute` channel on the official P1-slack.
+Similarly if you have general questions regarding compute, including using the P1-clusters, feel free to post those questions in the `#ask-compute` channel or contact the [Compute Coordinator](mailto:bstja@dtu.dk).

+## P1 HPC Committee Members

 Institution | Name                                                                              | E-mail
 ----------- | --------------------------------------------------------------------------------- | ---